Max1Truc/Conway-s-Game-Of-Life/golfbot/README.md

 ## Usage

-To use it as in the challenge rules: `cat example.grid | ruby main.rb`
+  - To use it as in the challenge rules: `cat example.grid | ruby main.rb`

-To beautifully run it: `./start.sh`
+  - To beautifully run it: `./start.sh [grid filename]` If a filename is given, it will be used instead of generating a random 30x30 grid